khawer-hussain/python-assignment-work/README.md

 # python-assignment-work
-This repo if only for SMIT assignments.
+This repo is only for SMIT assignments.